 The town of Breckenridge, Colorado sits at 9,600 feet above sea level, and the Breckenridge Ski Resort’s summit elevation reaches 12,998 feet, creating an unforgettable high alpine climate with low humidity and year-round sunshine.

-The mountains of Breckenridge are majestic and snowcapped most of the year, with ample sunshine (300 days on average), fresh mountain air and low humidity providing a remarkable experience in the summer and the perfect snowflake for ski season.
-Enjoying life in the beauty of the high country above 9,000 feet takes some adjusting.
+The mountains of Breckenridge are majestic and snow-capped most of the year, with ample sunshine (300+ days on average), fresh mountain air and low humidity providing a remarkable experience in the summer and the perfect powder for ski season.
+But enjoying life in the beauty of the high country above 9,000 feet takes some adjusting.